nagendramishr/mini-rag-quickstart/README.md

 ```

-You should now have a cosmosDB with a noSQL db in it containing the facts from the facts file.
+You should now have a **cosmosDB** with a noSQL db in it containing the facts from the facts file.

-# Upload the sample azure functions code to your instance.
+# Upload the sample Azure Functions code to your instance.

 An Azure Function has already been created for you in `src/azureFunction`.
-This code needs to be deployed to Azure and then configured with the endpoints for CosmosDB and OpenAI.
+This code needs to be deployed to Azure and then configured with the endpoints for **CosmosDB** and **OpenAI**.
 Since you will be doing development in this code for your hack, it will be best to open it up in VS Code locally on your local machine.
 Navigate to the src/azureFunction folder.
 Make sure that you have the following extensions installed:

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/32fb63a4-d068-49ee-a5ba-81844a56e124" width="300">